shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_follower/readme.md

 - Now write_buffer is filled with some data which needs to be sent to the leader.
 - Current_mode enum is set to RECEIVE_DATA, so here receive_data is called which is a static function, that internally calls the APIs which needs to be configured before sending data.
   - Disable the interrupt using \ref sl_si91x_i2c_disable_interrupts API.
-  - Disable I2C, set the rx thresholds using \ref sl_si91x_i2c_set_rx_threshold API and enable the I2C.
+  - Disable I2C, sets slave address and rx thresholds using \ref sl_si91x_i2c_set_rx_threshold API and enable the I2C.
   - Set the direction of transfer using \ref sl_si91x_i2c_control_direction.
   - Set the \ref SL_I2C_EVENT_RECEIVE_FULL interrupt using \ref sl_si91x_i2c_set_interrupts API.
   - Enable the interrupt using \ref sl_si91x_i2c_enable_interrupts API.